DreymaR/BigBagKbdTrixXKB/README.md

 	- You can enable FKey Extend by activating the [include "extend(lv5_fk)"][BB-ExtFK] bit (delete the trailing slashes) in the `symbols/extend` file.
 	- If you had already installed the BigBag you must either edit the file in its target X11 directory, or edit and then reinstall the files.
 	- In theory, we could make such shortcuts part of Extend so you can have both them and the Multimedia key shortcuts.
 I'll think about it.
+* To just get Extend with the currently active layout, use `setxkbmap -v 9 -option "" -option "misc:extend,lv5:caps_switch_lock,compose:menu"`.
+	- The first `-option ""` clears any existing option settings, while the one with non-empty arguments add to existing options.
 * The 'Keep Symbols' layouts are intended for those who aren't ready to give up their symbol mappings.
 Not the best option, but "training wheels".
 	- The Unified 'us' variants are usually much better.
 The 'ks' ones will miss out on some symbols and many dead keys.
 * The `xkb-data` package is very consistent between distros.
 I've use [Debian xkb-data][XKB-DebS], sometimes with some Ubuntu updates.